-Budgeted cost: £19,500.00
+Budgeted cost: £7,900.00

-Activity Evidence that supports this approach Challenge number(s) addressed Creation of two additional Teaching and Learning Responsibilities (TLR) awards to support implementation of curriculum across the Trust.
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of subjects such as Mathematics, drawing on evidence-based approaches: There is strong evidence that teachers' pedagogical and content knowledge within specific subjects has a significant impact on pupil outcomes: What-Makes-Great-Teaching- REPORT.pdf (suttontrust.com) 1 Ongoing CPD for teaching staff on developing pupils' mental models.
-Evidence from cognitive science suggests that teachers must carefully introduce new content to pupils to ensure they can reference this against existing knowledge: Cognitive Load Theory and its application 1 in the classroom - The Early Career Hub (chartered.college) Purchase of a half day per week of Speech and Language Therapist (SALT) time.
+Activity Evidence that supports this approach Challenge number(s) addressed Ongoing CPD for teaching staff on developing pupils' mental models.
+Evidence from cognitive science suggests that teachers must carefully introduce new content to pupils to ensure they can reference this against existing knowledge: Cognitive Load Theory and its application in the classroom - The Early Career Hub (chartered.college) 1 Purchase of a half day per week of Speech and Language Therapist (SALT) time.
 The Communication Trust worked with the Better Communication Research Programme to develop the What Works database of evidenced interventions to support children's speech, language and communication.
 What works database (ican.org.uk) This has been endorsed by the Royal College of Speech and Language Therapists.
 2, 3